Frequently Asked Questions

 Ninth grade is in middle school in my country.
 Do I still need to send my ninth grade transcripts?

-Transcript requirements for international freshman applicants can be found on our Freshman Application Instructions.
-If your country or educational system is not listed, or if you are unsure about what documents are required, please email email@example.com.
-Transfer students must submit sealed, official transcripts from all collegiate institutions attended.
+Transcript requirements for international first-year applicants can be found on our First-Year Application Instructions.
+If your country or educational system is not listed, or if you are unsure about what documents are required, please email your admissions representative.
+Transfer students must submit sealed, official transcripts from all collegiate institutions attended; please find more information about submitting international transcripts on our Transfer Application Instructions.
+If you have fewer than 24 semester college credits or less than one academic year of full-time coursework, you may also be required to submit official high school transcripts.

 How can I check my application status?